Here’s all you need to know to plan your escape to nature

 Apart from the beautiful natural scenery, Hatta is one of the oldest preserved heritage areas in the UAE.
 Start your journey with a scenic drive into town, where you’ll be greeted by the Hatta Fort Hotel, turn into the central village and drive through to reach the Hatta Dam viewpoint.
 Park your car and take a small hike down to see a stunning blue lake or go kayaking on its deep blue waters.

 On your return, you can visit the Hatta Heritage Village, which showcases life in ancient times and features the Hatta Fort within its bounds.
 Here you’ll see restored houses and huts and learn about the history of the inhabitants.
 You can visit the nearby Hatta Library to read up further on the emirate’s history and people.

 Mountain bikers on the outer trails can travel through a newly discovered heritage area, which is a traditional village site nestled in the heart of the mountainside.
 It is unreachable by car, but you can walk or bike to it.
 The area is currently being reviewed by the Architectural Heritage Department to determine the period and significance.

 While you’re there, turn up the adrenaline by mountain biking on some of the many trails, from beginner to advanced level.
 (See our mountain-biking itinerary).
 Along the way you can connect with nature as you’ll pass by farmland, natural pools and rocky hills; you might discover some hidden oases.
 Check out the Hatta Mountain Bike website for the most up to date routes information.

 Official trekking routes are in the process of being developed, but you can take short walks into the mountains on informal tracks.
 Many people take a picnic to the dam, but do remember to leave the earth as you found it.
-Kayaking activities will soon start across the Hatta Dam which is sure to be a popular attraction in the winter period.
+You can even go kayaking across the Hatta Dam which is a popular attraction in the winter period.